Breast Lift in Sydney

 Breast Lift Surgery Options

-- Lollipop Incision: This method involves an incision around the circumference of the areola and a vertical incision down to the breast crease.
+- Lollipop Incision: Involves an incision around the areola and vertically down to the breast crease.
+Suitable for moderate sagging, this method may assist with reshaping.

 How is a Breast Lift Procedure Carried Out at ICCM?